-The Arizona Falls produced power until the 1950s when it was shut down.
+The Arizona Falls produced power until the 1950s when it shut down.
 In 2003 the historic waterfall was brought back as a meeting place by SRP, the Phoenix Arts Commission, and the Arcadia neighborhood.
-The new site was designed by Lajos Heder and Mags Harries.
+Lajos Heder and Mags Harries designed the new site.

 Today At The Falls

 Today, Arizona Falls generates up to 750 kilowatts of electricity.
 That is enough to power about 150 homes.
-It is really fun for the family to visit a place that actually produces electricity and is fed into the SRP grid.
+It is entertaining for the family to visit a place that produces electricity and feeds into the SRP grid.

-The canals have been changed from just a water canal to walking and biking paths.
+The canals have changed from just a water canals to walking and biking paths.
 The waterfall has become part of an open-air trail system that everyone can enjoy.
-A bridge at the canal allows you to cross from one side of the canal pathway to the other side.
+A bridge at the canal allows you to cross from one side of the canal pathway to the other.

-You can see how the water is diverted through the waterfall system.
+You can see how the water diverts through the waterfall system.
 The sluice gates are fun to look at up close.
-As you enter onto the top platform you are surrounded by water and you can hear the water rushing through the plant.
+As you enter onto the top platform, you are surrounded by water and can hear the water rushing through the plant.

-The pathways down get you under the water (almost) and you see the water spill from the different sections of the waterfall.
-There is the main waterfall wall where water cascades down the face and you can get right up to the water.
-There are some large blocks you can sit on and spend some time listening to and watching the water.
+The pathways drop down, and you can walk under the water (almost) and see the water spill from the different sections of the waterfall.
+The main waterfall wall is where water cascades down the face, and you can get right up to the water.
+There are some significant blocks you can sit on and spend some time listening to and watching the water.

-This a place that should be on your list for your family to see.
-It is easy to get to and the short walk up the ramp is really worth it.
+This place should be on your list for your family to see.
+It is easy to get to, and the short walk up the ramp is really worth it.
 There are signs that will guide you through the waterfall and describe the different parts of the structure.
-It is definitely an Instagram place to visit so take your camera.
+It is an Instagram place to visit, so take your camera.

 5802 E. Indian School Rd.